Student Conduct Process

 For first violations of the honor code, the sanctions assigned range from a “zero” on the assignment to an “F” in the course.
 In some flagrant cases—or in cases of multiple violations—the sanction may be suspension from the College.

 Any situation involving student conduct that could result in suspension or expulsion from the College because of the severity of the allegations and/or an individual student’s previously assigned sanctions is referred to the Honor and Conduct Board.
-When the academic directors determine that a possible sanction if found responsible would likely be suspension or expulsion, both directors will be present for the conduct.
-The Board consists of two faculty members, two student members, and both academic directors.
-The director of academic and student affairs serves as the Hearing Board Chairperson.
+When the Dean of the Faculty in consultation with the academic directors determine that a possible sanction if found responsible would likely be suspension or expulsion, both directors will be present for the conduct.
+The Board will then consist of the two academic directors, two faculty members and two student members.
+The Director of Academic and Student Affairs serves as the Hearing Board Chairperson.

 Hearing Procedures